 It isn’t just about getting an ISO Certificate.

 We at deGRANDSON Global are regularly asked about a policy for changing Certification Bodies.
 Certification Body (CB) contracts are of three years duration.
 This is the universal norm.
-Unfortunately, many organisations renew contracts without giving the matter much thought.
+Unfortunately, many organizations renew contracts without giving the matter much thought.
 This is a mistake.

 You should, as with any key supplier, evaluate their performance periodically.
 And coming towards the end of a 3-year cycle would seem the ideal opportunity to do so.
 So here are some reasons you might want to change CB – the list is not prioritised.